History of Bill Maher in Timeline

 In 2003, Maher became the host, co-producer, and co-writer of Real Time with Bill Maher on HBO.

-On November 23, 2004, Bill Maher's lawyers responded to Coco Johnsen's lawsuit, stating that Maher is a "confirmed bachelor" who never promised to marry or have children with Johnsen.
+On November 23, 2004, Bill Maher's lawyers responded to Coco Johnsen's lawsuit, stating that Maher is a "confirmed bachelor" who never promised marriage or children and accusing Johnsen of extortion.

 2004: Appearance in Hollywood Hell House